io/t3chat-desktop/README.md

 ## Behavior

 - The main window loads `https://t3.chat`.
-- Google auth and off-domain navigations are opened in your system browser.
+- Off-domain navigations are opened in your system browser, except auth.
 - The embedded webview stays focused on `t3.chat` pages.

 ## Scripts